Assembling Your Homebuilt PC: Getting Ready

 Did you read it?
 Good.
 Now you know that a static shock that is much too small for a human to feel can still be enough to fry sensitive computer components.
-So if you don't have an anti-static wrist strap, stop right now and go buy one.
+So if you don't have an anti-static wrist strap, you may want to consider buying one before proceeding.

 The anti-static kit in this picture is a professional model that comes with an anti static mat (the red thing in the picture).
 There's also a strap that attaches the anti-static mat to your wrist, as well as to the computer's chassis.

 Less expensive anti-static kits (and even disposable ones) are also available.
 If you can afford it, however, go with a high-quality kit that includes a mat.

 If at all possible, also try not to work on electronics projects in rooms with carpeted floors.
 Carpeting causes static to build up as our feet move over it.
 Wearing woolen clothing should also be avoided while building computers, for the same reason.

 The wrist strap attaches to the computer's chassis by means of a high-tech device that we call an alligator clip.
 Connect the alligator clip to an unpainted, metal part of the computer chassis, and check it frequently to make sure it hasn't fallen off.

 Placed the elastic strap on either wrist, making sure that it fits snugly.
 Most wrist traps are adjustable to fit wrists of any size.